akka/akka/docs/src/main/paradox/java/http/client-side/request-level.md

-<a id="request-level-api-java"></a>
 # Request-Level Client-Side API

 The request-level API is the recommended and most convenient way of using Akka HTTP's client-side functionality.
 It internally builds upon the
-@ref[Host-Level Client-Side API](host-level.md#host-level-api-java) to provide you with a simple and easy-to-use way of retrieving HTTP responses from remote servers.
+@ref[Host-Level Client-Side API](host-level.md) to provide you with a simple and easy-to-use way of retrieving HTTP responses from remote servers.
 Depending on your preference you can pick the flow-based or the future-based variant.

 @@@ note